nozwock/yanu/README.md

 ```

 > **Note**
-> - The above examples were for *nix systems, adapt them appropriately for Windows (Replacing `/` with `\` and with proper path to the executable).
+> - For Windows, adapt the above examples by replacing `/` with `\` and using the appropriate path to the executable.
-> - Control NCA is usually the NCA around ~1MiB in size.
+> - Control NCA is typically around 1MB in size.
-> - Yanu will only accept Control Type NCA, so you can atleast figure out the Type by trial & error incase it's too hard to guess.
+> - Yanu only accepts Control Type NCA.
+If unsure of the Type, trial and error can help narrow down the options.
-> - Look at the logs if you're using a wrong TitleID, it'll mention which TitleID to use instead.
+> - Check the logs for guidance on which TitleID to use if using the wrong one.

 ## Directories Used